 Alfred Hitchcock used Bosco’s Chocolate Syrup for blood in the shower scene in Psycho (1960).
 The film was in black and white, so consistency mattered more than colour.

-The theatrical blood normally used at the time was called ‘Kensington Gore’, a pun on the name of a pair of London streets forming a rough triangle either side of the Albert Hall (a gore is a narrow, triangular piece of land, or the triangular printed section of a globe).
+The theatrical blood normally used at the time was called ‘Kensington Gore’, a pun on the name of a pair of London streets either side of the Albert Hall (a gore is a narrow, triangular piece of land, or the triangular printed section of a globe).
 ‘Kensington Gore’ was made in the 1960s and 1970s by John Tynegate, a retired pharmacist, in the village of Abbotsbury, Dorset.
 Since his death, it has become generic theatrical slang for any fake blood.

 Alfred Hitchcock’s only Oscar acceptance speech was just five words long.